amslim/Digital-Parking/README.md

 NOTE:
 -The database must be attached connected with these webpages in order to make them dynamically funtional.
 There is no inbuilt database as it was tested on XAMPP application.
 The dbcon.php file was used for connetcing the webpages with the database.

 -The locations given in the project are just taken for example.

--This project contains some elements such as fonts, icons and themes which are availabe online.
+-This project contains some elements such as fonts, icons and themes which are availabe online and can be customized based on personal prefrence.